Financial planning tools and services to put you on the path to the future you want

 Here are 9 ways to flip your perspective on retirement:

 The currency our society values most is money.
 In a paper published in the journal Social Psychological and Personality Science, researchers found that 64% of the 4,415 people surveyed valued money more than time.

 However, the researchers also discovered that the people who chose time were – on average – statistically happier and more satisfied with life than the people who chose money, even controlling for existing levels of available time and money.

 Another study found that people who were extremely worried about retirement finances found themselves to be much happier once they retired – largely because they had greater control over their time.
 In fact, the ability to control your own time is how many people are now defining retirement.

 You may be less worried about retirement if you focus a little less on money and more on how to spend your time.
-Is this the reason a gold watch is the symbol of retirement?

 If you were a contestant on the television game show, “The Family Feud” and the question was, “At what age are you supposed to retire?” the vast majority of survey respondents would say: 65 – or younger.

 However, retiring in your sixties is a relatively new phenomenon.
 For most of our history, people either worked until they died or until they physically could not labor any longer.
 And, nowadays people live very long lives – well into their 80s and beyond.
 Never mind the fact that age 65 today is a healthier and more robust age than it was just 10 or 20 years ago.
 Lifespans are expanding and older people are doing more than ever before – just look at some of these amazing accomplishments by people in their 80s and 90s.

 Maybe 75 or even 85 should be the “new 65!”